Riftwalker Guide

 • Therefore it might be able to out-damage the fire entity over longer fights

-• (Unconfirmed/Rumor): I've head that the air entity can help you with your endurance points when traveling long distances in the overworld.
+• The air entity can help you with your endurance points when traveling long distances in the overworld.

 • Cons: